David Kindersley: Cambridge workshops

 Many of the street signs in the UK including streets in Cambridge, use Kindersley fonts.
 Among his apprentices of this period was his son Richard Kindersley, who has continued the lettering tradition from his own workshop in London since 1970.

+In 2005 the Cardozo Kindersley Workshop created the digital typeface Kindersley Street (aka Kindersley Grand Arcade) for the Grand Arcade in Cambridge.
+This is an official revival of MoT Serif with a newly designed lower-case.

-In 1967 Kindersley moved the workshop from Barton to the 14th-century Chesterton Tower in Cambridge in 1967 and then, ten years later, to the converted infants' school in Victoria Road where his widow Lida continues to run the workshop and take on apprentices.
+In 1967 Kindersley moved the workshop from Barton to the 14th-century Chesterton Tower in Cambridge and then, ten years later, to the converted infants' school in Victoria Road where his widow Lida continues to run the workshop and take on apprentices.

 Kindersley was not formally religious, but had a strongly contemplative side.
 He had an essentially spiritual view of the workshop and his ideas of wholeness as the integration of home and work was a development of Gill's "cell of good living in the chaos of our world".
 Kindersley was deeply influenced by the writings of the Russian philosopher P. D. Ouspensky and for a time a member of the Walker Group, an Ouspenskyist self-help discussion group in London.
 His book Graphic Sayings also shows plates bearing sayings of the Sufi mystics from the works of the writer Idries Shah.

 In January 2000 a memorial plaque designed by Kindersley's widow Lida was unveiled at Addenbrooke's Hospital, joining more than 20 other plaques and inscriptions created by the Cardozo Kindersley Workshop.
 The first plaque had commemorated the opening of the new hospital in 1962.

+Personal life

 Kindersley's children by his first marriage include Peter Kindersley, co-founder of Dorling Kindersley publishers.

 Kindersley's children with his last wife, Lida Lopes Cardozo Kindersley, include Hallam Jacob Cardozo Kindersley.